drfleming0227/Redfish-Tools/doc-generator/README-configuration-files.md

 ## Base configuration file

-The base configuration file is a JSON file that configures the generated documentation and can include pointers to the [content supplement configuration file](#content-supplement-configuration-file) and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplementary files.
+The base configuration file is a JSON file that configures the generated documentation and can include pointers to the [content supplement configuration file](#content-supplement-configuration-file) and the [boilerplate intro](README-supplementary-files.md#boilerplate-intro-file "README-supplementary-files.md#boilerplate-intro-file") and [boilerplate postscript](README-supplementary-files.md#boilerplate-postscript-file "README-supplementary-files.md#boilerplate-postscript-file") supplemental files.

 Depending on the [output mode](README.md#output-modes "README.md#output-modes"), the configuration keys in the base configuration file can change.
 Some output modes, such as the property index mode, support additional configuration keys.